JSumlin/FoodSaverPlus/README.md

 10).
 Implement Browse filters (Low priority)

-11).
-Make aspects of the pages change based on if a user is signed in (Low priority)
+12).
+Implement ability for users to upload images for their items.
+(Medium Priority)

 COMPLETED:

 1).
 Store sign up functionality is operational.
 Google Maps API elements not included.

-2).
+2/11).
 Users may now sign in.
 Certain pages require you be logged in to access them.
 Others, namely the login in and signup pages, redirect users who are logged in to the home page.
 Logging out redirects you to the login page.

+3).
+Users may now add items to their account and post them for sale.